secretstartups/handbook/quality/guidelines/debugging-qa-test-failures/index.html.md

 #### Quarantining Tests

 > **Note** We should be very strict about quarantining tests.
 Quarantining a test is very costly and poses a higher risk because it allows tests to fail without blocking the pipeline, which could mean we miss new failures.

-The aim of quarantining the tests is *not* to get back a green pipeline, but rather to reduce the noise (due to constantly failing tests, flaky tests, etc.) so that new failures are not missed.
+The aim of quarantining a test is *not* to get back a green pipeline, but rather to reduce the noise (due to constantly failing tests, flaky tests, and so on) so that new failures are not missed.
+If you're unsure about quarantining a test ask for help in the`#quality` Slack channel, and then consider adding to the list of examples below to help future pipeline triage DRIs.

+Examples of when to quarantine a test:

+- Bug in test code (`~"failure::broken-test"`), and a fix won't be ready for review within 24 hours
+- Stale test (`~"failure::stale-test"`), and a fix won't be ready for review within 24 hours

-Following are the steps to quarantine a test:
+Examples of when not to quarantine a test:

+- Test failure is environment-related (`~"failure::test-environment"`), and neither the application code nor test code are the cause of the failure
+- A merge request to fix the failure will be ready for review within 24 hours

+> **Note** The time limit for the fix is just a suggestion.
+> You can use your judgement to pick a different threshold.

+To quarantine a test:

 - Add the `:quarantine` metadata to the test with a link to the issue (see [quarantined test types](#quarantined-test-types))
   > **Note** If the example has a `before` hook, the `quarantine` metadata should be assigned to the outer context to avoid running the `before` hook

 - The merge request shall have the labels: `~"Quality", ~"QA", ~"bug", ~"Pick into auto-deploy"`.
 - The merge request may have stage or group labels.
 E.g. `~"devops::create" ~"group::source code"`.
 - The merge request shall have the current milestone.
+- The merge request shall link to (but not close) the failure issue.
+- The failure issue should remain open and be assigned a DRI (likely the [counterpart SET](https://about.gitlab.com/handbook/engineering/quality/#individual-contributors)) for fixing, re-evaluating, or dequarantining the test as needed.

 To be sure that the test is quarantined quickly, ask in the `#quality` Slack channel for someone to review and merge the merge request, rather than assigning it directly.

 Here is an [example quarantine merge request](https://gitlab.com/gitlab-org/gitlab/merge_requests/23334/diffs).

-#### Quarantined test types
+##### Quarantined Test Types

 If a test is placed under quarantine, it is important to specify *why*.
 By specifying a quarantine type we can see quickly the reason for the quarantine.